Case Study: How adidas Uses WOVO Worker Voice Tools to Meet CSDDD Obligations Across 400,000 Workers

 To meet this challenge, many leading brands are partnering with Labor Solutions to implement scalable, tech-enabled worker engagement tools.
 These tools not only connect companies directly to workers but also generate actionable data to strengthen human rights due diligence efforts.

-adidas is leading by example, using WOVO by Labor Solutions to engage workers directly, strengthen due diligence, and drive measurable improvements across its supply chain.
+adidas is leading by example, using WOVO by Labor Solutions to engage workers directly, strengthen CSDDD compliance and drive measurable improvements across its supply chain.

 In adidas’ 2024 Annual Report, the company outlined their comprehensive and impactful approach to using WOVO to engage workers as part of their due diligence and improvement process.